chapel-lang/governance/GOVERNANCE.md

 * [Karlon West](https://github.com/karlonw)

-** Decision-Making **
+## Decision-Making

-Generally speaking, decision-making on the Chapel project is done by the technical leadership and contributors in this section on a consensus basis, taking the opinions of end-users into account when the decision is likely to effect them.
+Generally speaking, decision-making on the Chapel project is done by the technical leadership and core contributors in this section on a consensus basis, taking the opinions of end-users into account when the decision is likely to affect them.

 For non-trivial internal decisions, or initial explorations into public decisions, the project typically forms an ad hoc subteam of at